dagionline/graphics/README.md

 # Portfolio Site with Firebase Backend

 A modern, responsive portfolio/agency website built with HTML, CSS, and vanilla JavaScript.
 Features a full admin dashboard for managing content, works, skills, and notifications.
-All data is stored in Firebase Firestore, and images are hosted on Firebase Storage.
+All data is stored in Firebase Firestore, and images are linked via URLs.

 ## Features